India, Ministry of Corporate Affair: delays | Octagona Srl.

 India: Ministry Of Corporate Affairs proposes window of immunity for companies that deliver financial statements late

-Since ’56, companies that did not submit their financial statements to the ROC (Register of Companies) by the end of October were legally liable.
-Starting May 30, 2010, the MCA grants a grace period of immunity to late businesses, exempting them from severe legal measures.
+Since ’56, companies that did not turn in their financial statements to the RoC (Register of Companies) by the end of October were legally actionable.
+As of May 30, 2010, the MCA gives a window of immunity to overdue companies, relieving them of the strict legal measures.

 What is the Ministry of Corporate Affairs

-The Ministry is primarily concerned with the administration of the Companies Act, 2013, the Companies Act, 1956, the Limited Liability Partnership Act, 2008, and other related Acts, as well as the rules and regulations framed thereunder, primarily to regulate the functioning of the corporate sector in conformity with the law.
+The Ministry is mainly concerned with the administration of the Companies Act of 2013, the Companies Act of 1956, the Limited Liability Companies Act of 2008 and other related laws, and the rules and regulations issued under them, mainly to regulate the operation of the corporate sector in accordance with the law.

-The Ministry is also responsible for the administration of the Competition Act 2002 to prevent practices that have adverse effects on competition, to promote and sustain competition in markets, to protect the interests of consumers through the commission established under the act.
+The Ministry is also responsible for the administration of the Competition Law of 2002 to prevent practices that adversely affect competition, to promote and support competition in markets, and to protect consumer interests through the commission established under the law.

-Furthermore, it exercises oversight over three professional bodies, namely the Institute of Chartered Accountants of India (ICAI), the Institute of Company Secretaries of India (ICSI), and the Institute of Cost Accountants of India (ICAI), which were established under three separate Acts of Parliament for the proper and orderly growth of the respective professions.
+It also exercises oversight over the three professional bodies, namely the Institute of Chartered Accountants of India (ICAI), the Institute of Company Secretaries of India (ICSI), and the Institute of Cost Accountants of India (ICAI), which were established under three separate Acts of Parliament for the proper and orderly growth of the professions concerned.

-The Ministry also has the responsibility to perform the functions of the Central Government relating to the administration of the Partnership Act, 1932, the Companies (Donations to National Funds) Act, 1951, and the Societies Registration Act, 1980.
+The Ministry is also responsible for carrying out the functions of the Central Government related to the administration of the Partnership Act, 1932, the Companies (Donations to National Funds) Act, 1951, and the Societies Registration Act, 1980.

 Source: MCA India